ldtteam/MinecoloniesWiki/pages/src/source/tutorials/schematics.md

 - **Note:** In the [build tool](../../source/items/buildtool), the extension is hidden.
 HutName can be any of the listed huts below.
 The maximum level is 5 (except for the Tavern; its max level is 3).

-Alternative designs can be placed under as style name like "myownalternative".
+Alternative designs can be placed under a style name like "myownalternative", or a subfolder like `myown/alt/*`.
 {% endversion %}

 Once ready, move the `myown` folder into the blueprints folder and start your game.
 You should be able to see it with the the build tool.